kyoungb/project_portfolio/projects/data-acquisition.md

 - Max: 1222.5 (South Sudan) deaths per 100,000

-You can see this decline clearly in the “Maternal Mortality Rates by Country” small-multiples panel: most bars shrink substantially from 1985 to 2020, but a handful of countries remain very high.
+You can see this decline in the “Maternal Mortality Rates by Country” small-multiples panel: most bars shrink substantially from 1985 to 2020, but a handful of countries remain very high.

 Contraceptive prevalence

-Across countries:

 Mean contraceptive prevalence: ~48%